 AbyssinianWEST Hits Two-Floor Funding Milestone

 Turn on the Lights, Abyssinian!
 Abyssinian’s Go West project, AbyssinianWEST, hit another milestone as enough funds were raised though church member pledges and donations to pay for two floors of the building.

-AbyssinianWEST project, to the church’s initiative to fund a $12 million, five-story education and community center adjacent to the church, is expected to be completed in late 2017.
-The church is seeking 100 percent member participation to fund the campaign.
+The AbyssinianWEST project, to the church’s initiative to fund a $12 million, five-story education and community center adjacent to the church.
+We are seeking 100 percent member participation to fund the campaign.

 All praises to our Lord, Beloved!